remoteit/desktop/readme.md

 - Jump services to other systems on the network
 - LAN scanning
 - Multi user system handling
-- Remote configuration through web hosted panel
+- Remote configuration through web hosted panel on port 29999
+- Out of band network detection

 ## Platforms